azagoruyko/rigBuilder/ai/diff_description/prompt.md

 - Implement rich-text tooltips for documentation display, ensuring information is still accessible without occupying screen space.
 - Update `applyMask` to handle the new column structure and correctly fetch documentation for tooltips.
 ```

+## Input

+Below is the input for the prompt.